 Each situation is different and must be assessed individually, and here are some basic guidelines to help you in making the best decision for the supervision of your children.

-Durham CAS is mandated by the Ontario government to provide child protection services in Durham Region, under the Child, Youth and Family Services Act.
+Durham CAS is mandated by the Ontario government under the Child, Youth and Family Services Act.
 This legislation states that “No person having charge of a child less than 16 years of age shall leave the child without making provision for his or her supervision and care that is reasonable in the circumstances.”
 The legislation also states that “no parent of a child less than sixteen years of age shall permit the child to loiter in a public place between the hours of midnight and 6 a.m.”